 Establish periods dedicated purely to work.
 Techniques like the Pomodoro Technique, which involves concentrated work intervals followed by short breaks, can help maintain high energy and focus.

 Knowing that there's a break on the horizon often makes it easier to commit to the task at hand.
-If necessary, you can leverage nootropics for increased focus.
+If necessary, you can leverage nootropics for increased focus

-Step 7: Dive In and Stay Committed
+Dive In and Stay Committed

 Starting with a task's most formidable part can be challenging and liberating.
 Once you've tackled the big issues, everything else often feels more manageable, creating a snowball effect on productivity.